iscrapewebsites-blip/facebook-friend-scraper/README.md

 # facebook-friend-scraper
-A web scraping project that extracts Facebook friend list names using Regular Expressions and lxml
+A web scraping project that extracts Facebook friend list names using Regular Expressions